Guest blog written by designer Lisa Janvrin of YouthfulNest.

 5. Lastly, live with it.
 Give yourself a couple days to experience these new colors.
 Notice the way the color samples look in natural lighting, artificial room lighting, dusk, dawn and everything in between.
 You’ll start seeing more and more nuances of the colors and their undertones.
 You’ll be able to see which ones look bright, nutty, golden, or even pinkish.

 I went through these five considerations for the three “whites” for Liz’s room until I saw a clear winner, well actually I still couldn’t decide so tested a fourth color.
-I admit for this sweet baby boy’s room I desperately wanted to use The Land of Nod color Marshmallow.
+I admit for this sweet baby boy’s room I desperately wanted to use Pinwheel Palette color BREEZE .03.
 In the end I wound up not going with any of my original three colors and choose the fourth, Colorhouse IMAGINE .02.
 It was just a touch paler then all my original selections and would ensure a better pairing with her existing furniture.

 (Freshly painted room in Colorhouse, IMAGINE .02)